kspicer80/kspicer80.github.io/content/posts/2022-04-10-classification-fun-with-some-literary-texts.md

     return(total_chunks)
 ```

-Now with all the data structured and ordered in the way the keras model needs it, we can create the training data and then create, train, and fit the model on the dataset:
+Now with all the data structured and ordered in the way the keras model needs it, we can create the training data, create, train, and fit the model on the dataset:

 ``` python
 def train_model(model, tt_data, val_size=.3, epochs=1, batch_size=16):